chevereto/vps/README.md

 The [new.sh](common/new.sh) script downloads Chevereto and configures Apache HTTP Web server, MySQL and CRON.
 Its purpose is to prepare for [Chevereto Installation](https://v4-docs.chevereto.com/application/installing/installation.html).

-This is intended to brand new installations and it should run after [prepare](#prepare) as it assumes that the system stack is ready.
+This is intended to brand new installations and it should run after prepare step as it assumes that the system stack is ready.

 ```sh
 bash <(curl -s https://raw.githubusercontent.com/chevereto/vps/4.3/common/new.sh)